Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <details> <Summary>Multiphase system description</Summary>

-### Phases
+### MultiphaseSsystemDescription

 Information about how many phases are present in the multiphase system.

-- __number_of_phases__
+- __phases_number__
   - Type: posfloat
-  - Description: Number of phases present in the system, if there is an aqueous and a gas phase present, the number is 2
+  - Description: Number of phases present in the system, if there is an aqueous and a gas phase present, the number is 2.

 </details>